kcp-dev/kcp/docs/content/concepts/braindump.md

 exports of the resources you want to watch.
-So in the bootstrapping phase, before a shard is ready, it will need this root shard information, which is cached in the contract map, or if the contract map is not there, or incomplete, there's an access to the root shard.
+So in the bootstrapping phase, before a shard is ready, it will need this root shard information, which is cached in the contract map, or if the contract map is not there, or incomplete, there's access to the root shard.
 When those informers are up, the core controllers of the KCP shard are started and the KCP shard is ready to serve requests.